jckleiner/notion-backup/README.md

 ## Troubleshoot

+### Dropbox

 If you get the exception: `com.dropbox.core.BadResponseException: Bad JSON: expected object value.`, then try to re-generate your access token and run the application again.

 ## TODO:

-1. create Dockerfile so ci-cd will pull it from dockerhub
-2. Create gifs for readme, update readme, document also how github actions work in this project
+1. Create gifs for readme, update readme, document also how github actions work in this project
+2. upload files to Nextcloud
-3. upload file to Nextcloud
+3. upload files to a Git Repo
-4. GitClient
-5. NextcloudClient
-6. With cron to local folder